 - 1. Your committee will have comments and a discussion with you.
 At the end, the committee makes a recommendation: Pass, Pass with minor revisions, Pass with major revisions, or Fail. - 2.
 Revisions are normal and must be completed within one year.
 This includes remaining registered and uploading the finished document on MyASU Format Tools. - 3.
 If you have revisions you must submit a copy of the Thesis Defense Report Form (Pass/Fail form) to the Office of Graduate Education within 10 working days of the defense.
+A copy of the pass/fail form should be submitted to the advising office as well.
 Your graduate advisor can assist you by emailing the form to the Office of Graduate Education. - 4.
 You must be registered for at least one credit hour graduate level coursework each semester until the final submission of your thesis. - 5.
-After you have passed the defense and/or completed all required revisions hand-deliver your original Thesis Defense Report form (Pass/Fail Form) to your respective concentration advising center.
+After you have passed the defense and/or completed all required revisions handdeliver your original Thesis Defense Report form (Pass/Fail Form) to your respective concentration advising center.
 The advisor will email the form to the Office of Graduate Education. - 6.
 Upload your thesis online through ProQuest.